 For reference, the minimum pfSense hardware requirements are:

-- A compatible network card (again, best two have at least two NICs)
+- A compatible network card (again, it isbest two have at least two NICs)

-- A bootable USB drive or CD/DVD-ROM for installation
+- A bootable USB drive or CD/DVD-ROM/Blu-Ray drive for installation

 Netgate (the company behind pfSense) says the above specs are good if you’re okay with less than 100 Mbps of unencrypted throughput.
 I think you should look to achieve speeds faster than that, which all of the hardware choices in this article will greatly exceed.
 Let’s look at some appropriate hardware choices.
 These are listed in no particular order; they are all great choices.
 You’ll have to pick the one you want based on your budget and needs.